About the course

 Students are able to access a range of internship programmes through the University Careers Office as well as the RCUK Policy Internship scheme for ESRC-funded students.
 In addition, the Bank of England and Goldman Sachs each provide a short summer internship for a doctoral student specialising in macroeconomics or finance and the Department of Economics is accredited by the Asian Development Bank to nominate candidates for their internship programme.
 In recent cohorts, students have benefited from an internship with organisations including the EBRD, European Central Bank, UK Home Office, as well as those identified above.

-The Department of Economics is located in the Manor Road Building in central Oxford, alongside the Department of Politics and International Relations, Centre for Socio-Legal Studies, Department of Sociology, and the Institute of Ageing.
-The department contains faculty offices and open-plan workspaces for DPhil students and postdoctoral research fellows with desktop access to economics software, file storage, internet and other facilities.
-The Manor Road IT team support all IT-related infrastructure and systems within the department, including desktops, laptops and tablets and all associated peripherals (printers, scanners, webcams etc) and software provision.
+The Department of Economics is located in the Manor Road Building in central Oxford, alongside the Department of Politics and International Relations.
+The department contains faculty offices and open-plan workspaces for DPhil students and postdoctoral research, with access to Wi-Fi and print services.
+A BYOD (Bring Your Own Device) policy is in place within the Economics department, enabling you to access data shares, printing, software and for some, a full windows desktop via the department's Virtual Desktop environment.
+A full list and description of the services provided can be found by searching for BYOD on the Manor Road IT team website.
+The Manor Road IT team support all IT-related infrastructure and systems within the department, including desktops, laptops and tablets, and all associated peripherals (printers, scanners, webcams etc) and software provision.

 The Manor Road Building also houses the Bodleian Social Sciences Library, a first-class research library open to all members of the University.
 It possesses approximately 350,000 books and more than 2,000 periodicals on open shelves, and over 48,000 e-journals and 1,000 online databases can be accessed 24/7.
 Graduate teaching and most seminars take place within the Manor Road Building, where there is also a cafeteria and common room for students' use.